troglobit/watchdogd/README.md

 By default, with any arguments given on the command line, `watchdogd` opens `/dev/watchdog`, forks to the background and then tries to to set a 20 sec WDT timeout.
 It then kicks every 10 sec.
-If it fails setting the 20 sec WDT timeout it attempts to read back the lowest possible WDT timeout and kicks every half that interval.
+See below, in the Operation section, for more information.

 **Example**

     watchdogd -a 0.8,0.9 -T 120 -t 30 /dev/watchdog2

-Most WDT drivers only support 120 sec as lowest timeout, but watchdogd tries to set 20 sec timeout.
-Example values above are recommendations
+Most WDT drivers only support 120 sec as lowest timeout, but `watchdogd` tries to set 20 sec timeout.
+Example values above are recommendations.

-watchdogd runs at the default UNIX priority (nice) level.
+`watchdogd` runs at the default UNIX priority (nice) level, unless the process monitor is activated, in which case it runs at an elevated real time priority.

 Features
 --------

-To force a kernel watchdog reboot, watchdogd supports `SIGPWR`.
+To force a kernel watchdog reboot, `watchdogd` supports `SIGPWR`, used by some `init(1)` systems to delegate a reboot.
 What it does is to set the WDT timer to the lowest possible value (1 sec), close the connection to `/dev/watchdog`, and wait for WDT reboot.
 It waits at most 3x the WDT timeout before announcing HW WDT failure and forcing a reboot.

-watchdogd supports monitoring of several system resources, all of which are disabled by default.
-First, system load average monitoring can be enabled with the `-a 0.8,0.9` command line argument.
+`watchdogd(8)` supports optional monitoring of several system resources.
+First, system load average monitoring can be enabled with `-a 0.8,0.9`.
 Second, the memory leak detector `-m 0.9,0.95`.
-Third, the file descriptor leak detector `-f 0.8,0.95`.
-All of which are *very* useful on an embedded system!
+Third, file descriptor leak detector `-f 0.8,0.95`.
+All *very* useful on an embedded system.

 The two values, separated by a comma, are the warning and reboot levels in percent.
 For the loadavg monitoring it is important to know that the trigger levels are normalized.
-This means watchdogd does not care how many CPU cores your system has online.
-If the kernel `/proc/loadavg` file shows `3.9 3.0 2.5` on a four-core CPU, watchdogd will consider this as a load of `0.98 0.75 0.63`, i.e. divided by four.
+This means `watchdogd` does not care how many CPU cores your system has online.
+If the kernel `/proc/loadavg` file shows `3.9 3.0 2.5` on a four-core CPU, `watchdogd` will consider this as a load of `0.98 0.75 0.63`, i.e. divided by four.
 Only the one (1) and five (5) minute average values are used.
 For more information on the UNIX load average, see this [StackOverflow question][loadavg].